Reviews You Can Rely On

 Should You Buy the Dyson V15s Submarine?

 If you've read this far, you're likely not afraid of the total cost associated with Dyson products, and we feel that's the main obstacle when considering the Dyson V15s Submarine.
 In all other respects, this model cleans very well and showcases what high-tech devices can do — and it performs very similarly to other high-end Dysons.
-Of course, if you want the mop feature, you'll need to buy this particular Dyson because the mop head isn't available to buy separately and is not even compatible with other seemingly similar Dyson vacs like the V15 Detect.
+If you want the mop feature, you'll need to buy this particular Dyson because the mop head isn't available to buy separately and is not compatible with other seemingly similar Dyson vacs like the V15 Detect.

 What Other Stick Vacuums Should You Consider?